These easy Mother's Day breakfast ideas your kids can make are things you will actually want to eat.

 3. Quick Breads with Fruit

-For little ones, you could have a fun Mommy-Kid baking session the day before to help them bake it but then no one gets to eat it till they bring you your slice in bed the next morning.
+For the super little ones, you could have a fun Mommy-Kid baking session the day before to help them bake it but then no one gets to eat it till they bring you your slice in bed the next morning.

 4. Pastry or Coffee Cake